lucylow/Covid_Control/README.md

 ---
 ## Model Evaluation Results

-In their predictions, teams are encouraged to produce interesting results and show them.

 JUDGING CRITERIA Equal weighting

 **Innovation to extend scope of challenge **
-Teams who submit and use additional data, intervention plans (such as vaccination policies and treatments), or otherwise find innovative ways to extend the scope of the challenge will be ranked highly;
+Teams who submit and use additional data, intervention plans (such as vaccination policies and treatments), or otherwise find innovative ways to extend the scopeof the challenge will be ranked highly;

- create
-new solutions that may have never existed before.

-- How long does someone with COVID-19 typically stay on a ventilator?
+* How long does someone with COVID-19 typically stay on a ventilator?
 Some people may need to be on a ventilator for a few hours, while others may require one, two, or three weeks.
 If a person needs to be on a ventilator for a longer period of time, a tracheostomy may be required.
 During this procedure, a surgeon makes a hole in the front of the neck and inserts a tube into the trachea.

-- N95 masks can be rotated every 3–4 days, heated for 60 min, steamed or boiled for 5 min, and then air-dried.
+* N95 masks can be rotated every 3–4 days, heated for 60 min, steamed or boiled for 5 min, and then air-dried.
 These methods retain 92.4–98.5% filtering efficiency (FE).
 Using soap and water or medical grade alcohol significantly decreases the FE of the masks (54% and 67%, respectively).

-- Can a person become re-infected with COVID-19 within 3 months of recovery?
+* Can a person become re-infected with COVID-19 within 3 months of recovery?
 Review of currently available evidence suggests that most individuals do not become re-infected within 3 months of resolution of SARS-CoV-2 infection.

-- 14 day self-quarantine.
+* 14 day self-quarantine.
 You should still self-quarantine for 14 days since your last exposure.
 It can take up to 14 days after exposure to the virus for a person to develop COVID-19 symptoms.
 A negative result before end of the 14-day quarantine period does not rule out possible infection.
 By self-quarantining for 14 days, you lower the chance of possibly exposing others to COVID-19.

-- Contact Tracing Apps.
+* Contact Tracing Apps.
 Contact tracing is an effective disease control strategy that involves identifying cases and their contacts then working with them to interrupt disease transmission.
 This includes asking cases to isolate and contacts to quarantine at home voluntarily.
 Contact tracing is a key strategy to prevent the further spread of COVID-19.

-- Incubation Time Period- Typically, a person develops symptoms 5 days after being infected, but symptoms can appear as early as 2 days after infection or as late as 14 days after infection, and the time range can vary.
+* Incubation Time Period- Typically, a person develops symptoms 5 days after being infected, but symptoms can appear as early as 2 days after infection or as late as 14 days after infection, and the time range can vary.

-- It typically takes a few weeks for the body to build immunity after vaccination.
+* It typically takes a few weeks for the body to build immunity after vaccination.
 That means it's possible a person could be infected with the virus that causes COVID-19 just before or just after vaccination and get sick.
 This is because the vaccine has not had enough time to provide protection.

-- Call 911 or call ahead to your local emergency facility: Notify the operator that you are seeking care for someone who has or may have COVID-19.
+* Call 911 or call ahead to your local emergency facility: Notify the operator that you are seeking care for someone who has or may have COVID-19.

-- # of Critical Covid cases: In critical COVID-19 -- about 5% of total cases -- the infection can damage the walls and linings of the air sacs in your lungs.
+* # of Critical Covid cases: In critical COVID-19 -- about 5% of total cases -- the infection can damage the walls and linings of the air sacs in your lungs.
 As your body tries to fight it, your lungs become more inflamed and fill with fluid.
 This can make it harder for them to swap oxygen and carbon dioxide.

-- Early vs Late stage covid19 trials
+* Early vs Late stage covid19 trials

-- how it spreads, infects, and sickens

-Genetics, other health conditions, sex hormones,

-VACCINATION
+* Vaccinations

-- Tracking COVID-19 vaccination rates:https://ourworldindata.org/covid-vaccinations
+  * Tracking COVID-19 vaccination rates:https://ourworldindata.org/covid-vaccinations
-- Vaccine development: vaccines approved for use and in clinical trials
+  * Vaccine development: vaccines approved for use and in clinical trials
-- Vacine canidates, trial deadlines, vacine diswtrubution, vacine implementation
+  * Vacine canidates, trial deadlines, vacine diswtrubution, vacine implementation

 **Generality**